Black and Indigenous Futures Fund

 Grants from the fund

-We are grateful to be able to contribute $320,000 to support qualified donees, thanks in part to a group of generous donors.
-We are also embarking on a pilot program with discretionary funds of $80,000 to support grassroots groups and initiatives, without charitable status or a trusteeship relationship.
+From 2021-2023, we are grateful to be able to be contributing $320,000 annually to support qualified donees, thanks in part to a group of generous donors.
+In 2021 we also embarked on a pilot program with discretionary funds of $80,000 to support grassroots groups and initiatives, without charitable status or a trusteeship relationship.

 The creation of this new funding opportunity is an important step in our commitment in addressing systemic and institutional challenges as we build for an equitable recovery in our city.